tomrijndorp/vscode-finditfaster/README.md

 ## Known Issues

-**See the GUI settings**.
-VS Code has limited API functionality around how we can manage the terminal panel, so things are not _quite_ as polished as they could be in terms of managing e.g. editor focus, but it's close.

 **Not tested on Windows**.
 Likely won't work.
 I don't know enough about WSL to tell you whether this could work.
 If you want to contribute, this would be an awesome place to do it.